Summary for Eratigena agrestis (Araneae)

 Nomenclature

-Bolzern et al. (2013) proposed that Tegenaria agrestis should be placed in a new genus, Eratigena (together with T. picta, T. atrica, T. saeva and T. gigantea amongst British spiders).
-Here the genus Tegenaria, is retained until the SRS master list is updated.
+Bolzern et al. (2013) proposed that Tegenaria agrestis should be placed in a new genus, Eratigena (together with T. picta, T. atrica, T. saeva and T. duellica amongst British spiders).

 Distribution